Frequently Asked Questions

 When are your office hours?

-Monday through Thursday 8:30am-5:30pm MST, and she usually reserves Mondays for report writing.
+Monday through Thursday 10am-5:30pm MST, and she usually reserves Mondays for report writing.
 P.S.
 We are based in Arizona, USA which does not do daylight savings time (except on the Diné/Navajo nation).
-As such, our time difference will be different if where you live changes the clocks.
+As such, our time difference will change twice a year if where you live utilizes daylight savings time.

 What's a psychological assessment like?